stasm/spec/webapp-langpacks.markdown

      from the Marketplace.

-  3. Are installed langpacks stored on the device as zips even after their contents are inserted to the Chrome's database?
+  3. Are installed langpacks stored on the device as zips even after their contents are inserted to the chrome's database?
 Are they instantly deleted?
 Does the `mozApps` object know about installed langpacks as it does about all other apps?
 If not, how can the Marketplace push updates to the installed langpacks?